daniel-malka/news-explorer-backend/README.md

 helmet: A middleware for setting security-related headers.
 Nginx: A reverse Proxy service running on VM.
 PM2: A process manager that will keep the server up and running permanently.
+VM server: googleCloud.

 Server Availability
-The News Explorer Backend server is permanently running and accessible at the following URL:
+The News Explorer Backend server is permanently running and accessible at the following URL: https://api.news-expo.mooo.com/

-Production Server: api.news-expo.mooo.com

 You can make API requests to the above URL to interact with the server and access its functionalities.
 Please refer to the API endpoints mentioned earlier for the available routes and their corresponding HTTP methods.

 Feel free to explore the server and leverage its capabilities for building your own News Explorer application.